colinta/StrangeCase/README.rst

 ----
 TODO
 ----

+* Associate file types with a default processor.

 * Placing entries in ``**/config.yaml`` override parent configs, but i'd like to add a merging syntax to the YAML, as a little DSL.